Bet365: Overseas operations

 In 2018, shortly after the U.S. Supreme Court ruling on sports betting allowed U.S. states to regulate sports betting, bet365 announced plans to launch in the United States starting with the state of New Jersey with a partnership with Hard Rock Hotel and Casino in Atlantic City.
 The company would later announce in September 2021 that bet365 will launch in Colorado with a licensing and revenue share deal with Century Casinos. bet365 opened up operations in Colorado on 6 September 2022.

 In April 2022, bet365 was also launched in Ontario after it was approved by the Alcohol and Gaming Commission of Ontario to conduct sports betting activities in the province following the passing of a new Canadian law that legalized single-game betting.

+In Brazil, the company established legal representation through a subsidiary, HS do Brasil Ltda.
+The platform joined the official list of operators approved by the Secretariat of Prizes and Betting of the Ministry of Finance in February 2025, following the approval of the sports betting regulatory framework in the country.

 In March 2025, the company announced it was ceasing its services in China and other jurisdictions.

+In May 2026, bet365 launched in France, becoming the first major international operator to enter the French regulated market since its opening to competition in 2010.
+The bet365.fr website went live on 26 May 2026, after the company secured a triple licence from the French gambling regulator Autorité nationale des jeux (ANJ), covering sports betting, horse race betting and online poker.
+The launch took place ahead of the 2026 FIFA World Cup, scheduled to begin on 11 June 2026.

 Awards and achievements

 At the eGaming Review Operator Awards 2010 organised by eGaming Review magazine, bet365 won the "Operator of the Year" award. bet365 ranked third in The Sunday Times Profit Track 100 league table, which ranks private companies in the UK based on profit growth rate. bet365 was also ranked as one of the fastest growing privately owned technology, media and telecoms companies in The Sunday Times Tech Track 100 league table.

 eGaming Review magazine has ranked bet365 the number one Internet gaming company in 2010, 2011 and 2012 as part of its annual Power 50 list of the top 50 most influential Internet gaming companies.
 Denise Coates, founder and joint CEO of bet365, received a CBE in the 2012 Queen's new year honours list for services to the community and business.
 In February 2013 Denise Coates was named as one of the 100 most powerful women in the United Kingdom by Woman's Hour at BBC Radio 4.

 In December 2024, bet365 won the SBC Bookmaker of the Year for the fifth consecutive year.